-Rental yield is used as a key factor that buy-to-let investors and landlords can determine if their property is a ‘good’ investment.
-It’s also sometimes used when calculating the affordability by a lender of a buy-to-let mortgage.
+Rental yield is a key factor that buy-to-let investors and landlords can use to determine if their property is a ‘good’ investment.
+It’s also sometimes used by lenders when calculating the affordability of a buy-to-let mortgage.

 You can calculate rental yield as ‘gross yield’ or as ‘net yield’ depending on whether you factor in the running costs of a rental property.
 The gross yield is generally the calculation used when speaking to a mortgage lender about a buy-to-let investment.

 While it’s good to know how to calculate rental yield, it’s important to remember that rental yield isn’t the only factor that may help you in your decision to invest in a property.
 You may also want to look to capital appreciation - how much the property has increased in value and is likely to increase in the future - as a consideration of whether a property is a good investment.